Skip to main content

 python -m pip install --upgrade arc-atlas

-Keep credentials such as OPENAI_API_KEY in a .env file and load them before orchestrating runs.
+Keep credentials such as ANTHROPIC_API_KEY in a .env file and load them before orchestrating runs.
+Atlas defaults to Anthropic as the primary provider.

 After the package installs, bootstrap your project with autodiscovery: